 Thanks again to everyone who participated and helped clean up Forem's repository.
 Keep an eye out for more Bug Smash events in the near future.

-In the meantime, if you would like to learn more about contributing to open source check out this stream from @nickytonline
+In the meantime, if you would like to learn more about contributing to open source check out this stream from @nickytonline and me.

 You can also check out this wonderful post by DEV community member @ceeoreo